giokevin/st7735-tft-esp32-dev-c-mpu6050/README.md

-# Simple example project for a combination of TFT ST7735, ESP32 dev c, MPU6050
+# Simple example project for a combination of ST7735 TFT, ESP32 dev c, MPU6050